dark-nova/wings-of-vaivora/docs/MIGRATING.md

 "rewrite" uses `3.6` to `3.7`.
 - Previous blocking code (besides the server settings json) using `sqlite3` now use `aiosqlite`.
+- Existing records in the `boss` table of all databases
+***will be unconditionally purged***.
+If you want to preserve these records, ensure you copy them manually elsewhere first.

 ### Migrating files
 Make sure to run the utility below: